bonfaceonyango/biohack_ml_ancestry/README.md

 conda activate conda_env
 ```
 # Usage
-- Run the code below
+- Run the code below within the directory of the sample data
 ```
 ./automation.py
 ````